|Subject Guides||Other Guides|

 Angela Colmenares | Reference Librarian / Associate Professor | 936-273-7091 | Office: F-136

-Subject Librarian for: Accounting, Administrative Services, Business, Criminal Justice, Economics, Government, Human Services, Management & Marketing, Political Science, Law, and Sociology.
+Lead Librarian for BASS Division; Subject Librarian for: Accounting, Administrative Services, Business, Computer Information Technology, Criminal Justice, Economics, Geography & Land Surveying, Government, Human Services, Management & Marketing, Political Science, Law, and Sociology.

-Subject Librarian for: Astronomy, Automotive Technology, Biology, Biotechnology, Chemistry, Emergency Medical Services, Fire Science, Geology, Information Technology, Kinesiology, Math, Nursing, Pharmacy Technology, Physical Therapy, Physics, Radiology Technology, and Welding.
+Lead Librarian for NASH Division; Subject Librarian for: Biology, Biotechnology, Chemistry, Emergency Medical Services, Geology, Health Information Technology, Kinesiology, Nursing, Physical Therapy, Physics, and Radiology Technology.

 Q: How do I print in the Library?